Read original article here: http://www.cmswire.com/digital-workplace/syncplicity-and-atos-partner-to-deliver-file-sharing-without-borders/

 The solution has already been test driven by Munich-based engineering conglomerate Siemens.
 Siemens "SmartStorage" offered 330,000 employees in over 150 countries a hybrid enterprise file-sync and sharing application that encompassed three petabytes of data, across four global data centers.

-“The project stemmed from EMC, but after seeing what together we enabled Siemens to do, Atos was interested in working directly with Syncplicity all around the world,” Jon Huberman, president and CEO of Syncplicity told CMSWire.
+“The project stemmed from EMC, but after seeing what together we enabled Siemens to do, Atos was interested in working directly with Syncplicity by Axway all around the world,” Jon Huberman, president and CEO of Syncplicity told CMSWire.

 “The coordination and project management of this extreme scale storage consolidation and EFSS deployment project required a strong implementation partner — Atos — that has the technical experience and global presence to ensure the rapid digital transformation of both IT infrastructure and end-user experience.”